kt-git-init/kt-git-init/readme.md

 Driven by a passion for continuous learning, I am currently pursuing a Master's degree in Computer Science, further enhancing my knowledge and staying up-to-date with the latest industry trends.
 My expertise lies in designing and building web applications that facilitate seamless user experiences and meet the demanding requirements of enterprise applications.

 ### 👨🏻‍💻 Skills
+- TypeScript
+- JavaScript
+- React
+- Next.js
+- C++
 - Java
-- C++
 - Spring Boot
-- ReactJS
-- Redux
-- JavaScript
+- RTK
 - RESTful APIs
 - MySQL
+- MongoDB
 - Tailwind CSS

 ### 💬 About Me